clj-pdf/clj-pdf/README.md

 * :type        - bar-chart, line-chart, pie-chart
 * :x-label     - only used for line and bar charts
 * :y-label     - only used for line and bar charts
+* :background  - a vector of [r g b] integer values
 * :time-series - only used in line chart
 * :time-format - can optionally be used with time-series to provide custom date formatting, defaults to "yyyy-MM-dd-HH:mm:ss"
 * :horizontal  - can be used with bar charts and line charts, not supported by time series